 218 E. Franklin Street

 Honors Carolina is a remarkable collection of courses, special events, and learning opportunities geared toward the top students at Carolina.
 It is the University’s way of investing in truly exceptional undergraduate students by providing challenges and opportunities, both inside and outside the classroom.

 Some enrolling first-year students are invited to participate immediately in Honors Carolina.
 Other students may apply to the program at the beginning of their second semester or first year of study.
 Details of the application process are available on the Honors Carolina Web site.
 Honors Carolina students must maintain a cumulative grade point average of 3.000 or higher and complete a minimum number of honors credit hours by graduation in order to receive the “Honors Carolina Laureate” distinction on their transcript.

 Members of Honors Carolina receive priority registration for more than 200 honors courses each year.
 These are small classes, taught by award-winning professors who encourage classroom discussion and hands-on research.
 Departments and curricula often provide honors versions of the courses listed in their sections of this bulletin; interested students also should consult the course listings at the Honors Carolina Web site.
 Honors courses are open to all academically qualified students on a space-available basis.

 Honors Carolina offers programs and resources to help students explore their interests, prepare for life after graduation, and connect with students, faculty, alumni, and leaders around the globe.
-From professional development workshops and informal dinners with alumni to information sessions with employers and graduate schools and individual appointments with an Honors Carolina career and professional development coach, Honors Carolina helps students navigate their interests and plan their paths for the future.
+From professional development workshops and informal dinners with alumni to information sessions with employers and graduate schools and individual appointments with an Honors Carolina career and professional development and career coach, Honors Carolina helps students navigate their interests and plan their paths for the future.